DreamRealitii/BadCutType/README.md

 - Hitting a bomb gives WrongColor text.
 Update to 1.1.0 add new BombHit text.

 Possible improvements:
+- Give different text for the two colors of WrongColor cuts.
 - Other languages besides English?
 I don't know them.

 Quick install: